niveditaprity/_data-niveditaprity-/niveditaprity.md

 ---
-name: Nivedita Kumari
-institution: Muzaffarpur Institute of Technology quote:Age is just a number, never stop learning
+name: Muhammad Arslan Aslam
+institution: National University of Science and Technology, Islamabad
+quote: A problem is an emotional state.
+Without emotions, it is just a situation.
-github_user: niveditaprity
+github_user: Arslanoob
 ---